Key takeaways:

 Tepper, S. J. (2018).
 History and review of anti-calcitonin gene-related peptide (CGRP) therapies: From translational research to treatment.
 Headache.

 The Migraine Trust. (n.d.).
-Supplements: Supplements for treating migraines.
+Supplements for migraine.

 Tzankova, V., et al. (2023).
 Pharmacologic prevention of migraine.
 Canadian Medical Association Journal.